AngelDHackerman/AWS_TypeScript-Developer/README.md

   __Use Case:__ This system is applicable in scenarios where temporary or time-sensitive data is generated, such as temporary user sessions, cache data, or trial subscriptions in various online services.
 Regular cleanup ensures that only relevant data is maintained, improving system performance and compliance with data retention policies.

-Subchallenge 1: Create a Table for Storing Temporary Data in DynamoDB
+#### Subchallenge 1: Create a Table for Storing Temporary Data in DynamoDB

-Context: You need a table to store temporary data that should be cleaned up regularly.
+__Context:__ You need a table to store temporary data that should be cleaned up regularly.

-Steps:
+__Steps:__

-Create a DynamoDB table with appropriate attributes (e.g., tempID, expirationDate).
+* Create a DynamoDB table with appropriate attributes (e.g., tempID, expirationDate).

-Configure the table with suitable read and write capacity.
+* Configure the table with suitable read and write capacity.

-Expected Result: A DynamoDB table ready to store temporary data.
+__Expected Result:__ A DynamoDB table ready to store temporary data.

-Subchallenge 2: Create a Scheduled Lambda Function for Data Cleanup
+#### Subchallenge 2: Create a Scheduled Lambda Function for Data Cleanup

-Context: This function will run on a schedule to clean up expired data.
+__Context:__ This function will run on a schedule to clean up expired data.

-Steps:
+__Steps:__

-Write a TypeScript Lambda function to delete expired data.
+* Write a TypeScript Lambda function to delete expired data.

-Schedule the function using EventBridge.
+* Schedule the function using EventBridge.

-Expected Result: A Lambda function that regularly cleans up expired data in DynamoDB.
+__Expected Result:__ A Lambda function that regularly cleans up expired data in DynamoDB.

-Estos ejercicios te ayudarán a familiarizarte con diferentes aspectos de DynamoDB y Lambda Functions en AWS usando TypeScript. ¡Buena suerte con tu aprendizaje y desarrollo de habilidades!